Mooncake Store Preview#

 • Object-level storage operations: Mooncake Store provides simple and easy-to-use object-level APIs, including Put, Get, and Remove operations.

 • Multi-replica support: Mooncake Store supports storing multiple data replicas for the same object, effectively alleviating hotspots in access pressure.
+Each slice within an object is guaranteed to be placed in different segments, while different objects’ slices may share segments.
+Replication operates on a best-effort basis.

 • Strong consistency: Mooncake Store Guarantees that Get operations always read accurate and complete data, and after a successful write, all subsequent Gets will return the most recent value.